blaenk/blaenk.github.io/provider/drafts/algorithms-refresher.markdown

 comments: off
 ---

 What follows are some notes on algorithms I've been reviewing from [Algorithms]() by Robert Sedgewick and Kevin Wayne as well as [The Algorithm Design Manual]() by Steven S. Skiena.
-I wanted to write some notes on the material so that I could easily look back on it, but mainly so that I can be sure I understand the material -- since I have to understand it to explain it.
+I wanted to write some notes on the material so that I could easily look back on it, but mainly so that I could be sure that I understand the material -- since I have to understand it to explain it.

 * toc-center